Scifabric/pybossa/doc/user/tutorial.rst

      "task_run_ids": [1,2,3,4,5],
      "info": null}

-As in other PyBossa domain objects, a result has a JSON field named **info** that allows you to store the **final result** for that task using the task_runs 1, 2, 3, 4, 5.
+As in other PYBOSSA domain objects, a result has a JSON field named **info** that allows you to store the **final result** for that task using the task_runs 1, 2, 3, 4, 5.
 Imagine that the five volunteers answered: yes, then as you are the project owner you could update the info field with that value: